If you’re a fan of flat whites but are looking for a dairy-free alternative, here’s a yummy recipe for you to try!

 To create a perfectly brewed ristretto shot, you can check out the guide to brewing ristretto at home below the recipe card.
 I’ll show you how to make ristretto shots using an AeroPress.

-Honey is a natural sweetener that is amazing in coffee.
-It makes for a sweeter, more flavorful coffee that is far different from using sugar or a coffee syrup in your coffee.
+Honey is a sweetener that adds a unique flavor to coffee.
+It results in a sweeter, more flavorful coffee that is distinctly different from using sugar or a coffee syrup in your brew.

 Let me guide you through the recipe, and after that, I’ll tell you about the number of calories in this drink and how to make the perfect ristretto shots at home: